 At Fern Wills & LPAs, we understand the importance of holistic property solutions, where mortgage advisors, estate agents, and estate planners work together to find the best solutions for clients.

-We will conduct our due diligence to ensure that the MA, EA service, pricing transparency, and business ethics are as excellent as ours.
-To strengthen MA and EA client relationships, we offer guidance and support on engaging clients and prospects in estate planning discussions.
-Estate agents quickly realise that estate planning is instrumental for client retention and acquiring new clients.
-We welcome calls from clients, mortgage advisors, and estate agents who want to discuss how we can work together to provide excellent service and a holistic outcome for all clients' property needs.
+We will conduct thorough due diligence to ensure that the service, pricing transparency, and business ethics are as exceptional as our own.
+To strengthen client relationships with property professionals, we provide guidance and support on engaging clients and prospects in estate planning discussions.

 🌿Leaving property in a Will